apoorvib/task-progress-tracker/README.md

 - IndexedDB data typically persists even when clearing cookies and browser cache
 - For additional safety, use the Export button to download a backup of your data
 - If needed, use the Import button to restore from a previously exported file

+## Offline Capability

+This app works completely offline with:
+- Service Worker for offline access
+- IndexedDB for data persistence
+- PWA configuration for mobile installation

 ## Browser Support